 A power system can be represented as an undirected weighted graph, ${\mathcal{G}}({\mathcal{V}},\mathcal{E})$, where the set of vertices, $\mathcal{V}$, is the set of buses (substations), and the edge set, $\mathcal{E}$, is the set of transmission lines between these buses.
 The weight in each line is defined according to the $\pi$-model of transmission lines \cite{gomez2004power}.
-Hence, the weight over line $(n,k)\in\mathcal{E}$, is given by the admittance of the transmission line, $Y_{n,k} $.
+Hence, the weight over line $(n,k)\in\mathcal{E}$ is given by the admittance of the transmission line, $Y_{n,k} $.
 Specifically, in the direct current (DC) model, where branches are without resistance loss, only the imaginary part of the admittance (the susceptance) is considered as the line weight.